 I love comparing the dosage of the x-rays that we take in the dental office to eating a banana.
 It really puts things into perspective how little radiation you are getting from dental x-rays.

-However, you still don’t want to be taking them out of routine or because you can.
-The ALARA principle still stands, and however little the radiation is, it should always be minimized as much as possible.
-But, people don’t usually think twice about eating a banana!
+However, you still don’t want to be taking them out of routine because you can.
+The ALARA principle still stands; however little the radiation is, it should always be minimized as much as possible.

-Yes, x-rays can be transferred to a new office.
-Before you switch to another office, find out when your last x-rays were taken if you can.
+X-rays can be transferred to a new office.
+Before switching to another office, find out when your last x-rays were taken, if possible.
 Or, you can get your new office to contact your old office to get them transferred.
-You will need to sign a release form, permitting for the x-rays to be transferred.
+You will need to sign a release form permitting the X-rays to be transferred.

-The reason I am bringing this up is that sometimes the new dental office will just go ahead and take new x-rays.
-But if you have recent x-rays from another office, you shouldn’t be having new ones taken.
+I am bringing this up because sometimes the new dental office will just go ahead and take new X-rays.
+But if you have recent X-rays from another office, you shouldn’t be having new ones taken.

 They are needed but not as often as you think- it’s not the same for everybody.

-Dentistry has evolved so much in recent years to a much more patient-centred care approach.
+Dentistry has evolved much in recent years to a more patient-centred care approach.
 Not everybody is the same, and they should not all be treated the same.

 The ALARA principle

-The ALARA principle, standing for “as low as reasonably achievable“.
-All x-rays do cause some biological damage, even if a very small amount can come from dental x-rays.
+The ALARA principle stands for “as low as reasonably achievable.”
+All X-rays cause some biological damage, even if a very small amount can come from dental X-rays.

 Wearing a lead apron can protect the body from scatter radiation.
-Scatter radiation can have a different wavelength and have more of a risk to damage the tissue.
+Scatter radiation can have a different wavelength and have more of a risk of damaging the tissue.
 There are a lot of vulnerable tissues in the body that should be protected.

 Even though dental x-rays are considered a very low amount of radiation, you still want to protect the body as much as you can, and go with the famous saying “better safe than sorry“.

-Many dental offices have switched to digital x-rays from the film, and with good reason.
+Many dental offices have switched to digital x-rays from film, and with good reason.

-Digital x-rays offer a much lower amount of radiation than using films and saves time that could be used for education and performing treatments on patients.
+Digital x-rays offer a much lower amount of radiation than films and save time that could be used for educating and performing treatments on patients.
 It also completely takes away the need for dangerous chemicals.
-Old film style x-rays needed dangerous chemicals to process them, which are dangerous to both the user and the environment.
+Old film-style X-rays needed dangerous chemicals to process, which are dangerous to the user and the environment.

-I can show my patient in a larger format where they have a problem, show them their bone levels and explain the dental treatment that they may require.
+I can show my patient a larger format where they have a problem, show them their bone levels and explain the dental treatment they may require.